chaoss/wg-value/focus-areas/communal-value/social-listening.md

 Question: How does one measure the value of community interactions and accurately gauge “reputation” of a community as evident from qualitative sentiment?

+### This metric is a release candidate.
+To comment on this metric please see [Issue #121](https://github.com/chaoss/wg-value/issues/121).
+Following a comment period, this metric will be included in the next regular release.

 *Note: This metric synthesizes several other metrics that can be derived from trace data, and several process-oriented metrics.
 Embedded footnotes annotate areas planned for later clarification, and questions for later resolution.*